Looking for something? Search Away?

 Here are five tips that will help you to do that on your first Rucking trip:

 We’re all super enthusiastic when it comes to starting something new.
-And when you begin Rucking, it can be really tempting to overload your backpack and plan an extremely long walk.
+When you begin Rucking, it can be really tempting to overload your backpack and plan an extremely long walk.

 But don’t do it!